New aluminium windows can also make your home quieter, more attractive, and less drafty – and they don’t need painting like wood frame windows.

 Aluminium bi-folding windows are perfect for kitchens and entertaining areas, as they make fantastic servery windows, allowing you to engage with visitors outside while you work in the kitchen.
 And they can make your space feel instantly larger and brighter.

 Bi-fold windows have advantages such as:

 - Optimising open space.
-When fully open, bi-folding windows provide an open living space with a seamless transition between indoor and outdoor spaces, and making your space seem larger.
+When fully open, bi-folding windows provide open living space with a seamless transition between indoor and outdoor spaces and making your space seem larger.

 - Durability.
 Bi-fold windows are typically mounted with a roller system and reinforced frames to provide maximum durability.